Effekt Language

 Effects Generalize Exceptions

 Effect handlers are exception handlers on steroids!
 Like with exceptions, we first define the type of the exception.
-In Effekt, a declaration like Yield is called an effect signature.
+In Effekt, a declaration like yield is called an effect signature.

-Calling an effect operation (with do Yield(42)) is like throwing an exception.
+Calling an effect operation (with do yield(42)) is like throwing an exception.
 It transfers the control-flow to the handler that catches (or "handles") the effect.
 We can also send values to the handler (here n).

-effect Yield(n: Int): Bool
+effect yield(n: Int): Bool

 def example() = {